(PHP 4, PHP 5, PHP 7, PHP 8)

 ?>

-Note: Because this is a language construct and not a function, it cannot be called using variable functions.
+Note: Because this is a language construct and not a function, it cannot be called using variable functions, or named arguments.

 Note:

-It is possible to unset even object properties visible in current context.
+It is possible to unset object properties visible in the current context.

 Note: